 First, you will need to calculate your daily macros.
 Use our Keto Calculator to get precise macro ratios that fit your physique and activity levels.
 At first, it's best to stick to the same recommended daily macros to reach ketosis.
 After you become keto-adapted, you may want to adjust your macros intake to fit your activity levels, weight-loss rate, and needs.

 To hit your daily macros, the keto diet comes with a list of foods you can and cannot eat.
-There are many online resources providing you with this type of information.
-Our Keto Grocery List is one great source of information on keto-friendly foods and our Ketocademy course can help guide you towards ketogenic eating.
+There are many online resources with this type of information.
+Our Keto Grocery List is one great source of information on keto-friendly foods, and our Ketocademy course can help guide you towards ketogenic eating.
 To give you a look at which foods you can eat on keto, here is a quick list:

 - Fish:Fish contains essential fatty acids and is especially rich in omega-3 fatty acids.
 Its also a healthy source of protein.